Integral cohomology of quotients via toric geometry: Examples of applications

 \subsection{Examples of degenerations at the second page of equivariant cohomology spectral sequences}

 Let $S$ be a K3 surface.
 We denote by $S^{[m]}$ the Hilbert scheme of $m$ points on $S$.
-We recall that an automorphisms group $G$ on $S^{[m]}$ is said \emph{natural} if it is induced by an automorphisms group on the K3 surface $S$.
-Let $X$ be a hyperkähler manifold of \emph{$K3^{[m]}$-type} (i.e. equivalent by deformation to a Hilbert scheme of $m$ points on a K3 surface).
-A pair $(X,G)$ is said \emph{standard} if it is deformation equivalent to a pair $(S^{[m]},G)$ with $G$ a natural group. \begin{cor} Let $X$ be a hyperkähler manifold of $K3^{[m]}$-type and $G$ an automorphisms group of prime order $3\leq p\leq 19$ such that $(X,G)$ is a standard pair.
-Assume that $G$ has only isolated fixed points, then the spectral sequence of equivariant cohomology with coefficients in $\F$ is degenerated at the second page. \end{cor} \begin{rmk} When $m=2$, this theorem is a particular case of \cite[Theorem 1.1]{SmithTh}. \end{rmk} \begin{rmk} Especially, when $G$ verifies the hypothesis of Corollary \ref{degecoro}, we can apply Theorem \ref{main2}.
-So $\alpha_k(X)=0$, for all $1\leq k\leq 4m$ and $H^{2*}(X/G,\Z)$ is torsion free. \end{rmk} To prove this theorem we need to recall the integral basis of $H^*(S^{[m]},\Z)$ constructed in \cite{Wang}.
+We recall that an automorphism group $G$ on $S^{[m]}$ is said to be \emph{natural} if it is induced by an automorphism group on the K3 surface $S$.
+Let $X$ be a hyperk\"ahler manifold of \emph{$K3^{[m]}$-type} (equivalent by deformation to a Hilbert scheme of $m$ points on a K3 surface).
+A pair $(X,G)$ is said to be \emph{standard} if it is deformation equivalent to a pair $(S^{[m]},G)$ with $G$ a natural group. \begin{cor} Let $X$ be a hyperk\"ahler manifold of $K3^{[m]}$-type and $G$ an automorphism group of prime order $3\leq p$ such that $(X,G)$ is a standard pair.
+Assume that $G$ has only isolated fixed points, then the spectral sequence of equivariant cohomology with coefficients in $\F$ degenerates at the second page. \end{cor} \begin{rmk} When $m=2$, this theorem is a particular case of \cite[Theorem 1.1]{SmithTh}. \end{rmk} \begin{rmk} Especially, when $G$ verifies the hypothesis of Corollary \ref{degecoro}, we can apply Theorem \ref{main2}.
+So $\alpha_k(X)=0$, for all $1\leq k\leq 4m$ and $H^{2*}(X/G,\Z)$ is torsion-free. \end{rmk} To prove this corollary we need to recall the integral basis of $H^*(S^{[m]},\Z)$ constructed in \cite{Wang}.
 Let

 with $l\geq 0$ and $q>0$.
 We set

 for $A\in H^{*}(S^{[l]})$ and $\alpha\in H^{*}(S)$ , where $\widetilde{p}_{1}$, $\widetilde{\rho}$, $\widetilde{p}_{2}$ are the projections from $S^{[l+q]}\times S\times S^{[l]}$ to $S^{[l+q]}$, $S$, $S^{[l]}$ respectively.
 We also set $\left|0\right\rangle\in H^{*}(S^{[0]},\Z))$ the unit and $1\in H^{0}(S,\Z)$, $x\in H^{4}(S,\Z)$ the generators.
 For a partition $\lambda=(1^{\lambda_1},2^{\lambda_2},...)$, with $\lambda_r$ the number of parts equal to $r$, we consider $\left|\lambda\right|=\sum_{r\geq1}r\lambda_r$, $\mathfrak{z}_{\lambda}=\prod_{r\geq1}r^{\lambda_r}\lambda_r!$ and